Roby768/QMirrorLeechBot/README.md

+## Use New Repository

+Please use new repository: [HuzunluArtemis/MirrorLeechTelegramBot](https://github.com/HuzunluArtemis/MirrorLeechTelegramBot) This repository is only for developing.

+## About

 This is a Telegram Bot written in Python for mirroring files on the Internet to your Google Drive or Telegram.
 Based on [python-aria-mirror-bot](https://github.com/lzzy12/python-aria-mirror-bot) and [mirror-leech-telegram-bot](https://github.com/anasty17/mirror-leech-telegram-bot).
 Written with [python-telegram-bot](https://github.com/python-telegram-bot/python-telegram-bot) telagram api.

 # Features: